 Moving straight back down would be a comfort to you, but it also makes the next time you take a shot that little bit harder, so see the plan through and if you bust your 10 buy-ins, by all means, move back down and rebuild but don’t move down earlier than the plan.
 Have faith in yourself.

 Finally, it’s just poker.
 If your financial affairs away from the game are in order, then moving up and losing is no big deal.

-If your bankroll represents a large percentage of your life net worth, or poker profits represent a large percentage of your net income then you need to practice extreme bankroll management and protect your hourly rate to reduce pressure.
+If your bankroll represents a large percentage of your life net worth, or poker profits represent a large percentage of your net income, you need to practice conservative bankroll management and protect your hourly rate to reduce pressure.

 We can do this best by operating off a 150 buy-in bankroll and by instead of moving up in one step, just adding the new limit one table at a time to help ensure a much smoother transition.